Synthetixio/synthetix/docs/content/contracts/ExternStateToken.md

 A partial ERC20 token contract, designed to operate with a proxy.
-To produce a complete ERC20 token, `transfer` and `transferFrom` tokens must be implemented, using the provided _byProxy internal functions.
+To produce a complete ERC20 token, `transfer` and `transferFrom` tokens must be implemented, using the provided \_byProxy internal functions.
-ExternStateToken almost implements the ERC223 standard; transfers will call the target contract's token fallback function, but if such a function does not exist, the transaction does not revert.

 For upgradeability, this contract utilises an [external state contract](TokenState.md) to store its balances and allowances.